-How One Man Ran the World's Only Menstruation Museum from His Basement
+How One Man Ran the World's Only Menstruation Museum From His Basement

 Since Finley was operating out of his own home, you had to make an appointment, and since he was still working a full-time job at the National Defense University, visits were usually restricted to the weekends.
 On a popular weekend, there might be 15 people down in the basement, all nervously shuffling around and nodding at the mannequins in their menstrual underwear the way people visit the MoMA and nod at art.

 There were some big-name visitors (at least, big in the realm of menstrual research): The lab of the Johns Hopkins Department of Biophysics, which developed the Instead menstrual cup, paid him a visit.
-So did Dr. Iris Prager, the head of American education at Tambrands; Dr. Alice Dan, then president of the Society for Menstrual Cycle Research; and a group of Smithsonian fellows who stopped by on a Saturday morning excursion (they brought a set of unusual menstrual patents, as a gift).
-Among the group of fellows was Dr. Katherine Ott, who would later go on to be the curator of the medical division at the Smithsonian’s National Museum of American History, which houses the Smithsonian’s own collection of menstrual products.
+So did Dr. Iris Prager, the head of American education at Tambrands; Dr. Alice Dan, then-president of The Society for Menstrual Cycle Research; and a group of Smithsonian fellows who stopped by on a Saturday morning excursion (they brought a set of unusual menstrual patents, as a gift).
+Among the group of fellows was Dr. Katherine Ott, who would later go on to be the curator of the medical division at the Smithsonian’s National Museum of American History, which houses the museum’s collection of menstrual products.

 And then there were the visitors who had no affiliation to menstrual research, but who stopped by anyway, often guardedly, to see what the museum was all about.
 It was these visitors that Finley liked most: The ones who had never heard of a sanitary apron before, who had never considered how women bled in other parts of the world, who had sometimes never even spoken about their period with anyone.